Nikon made Rangefinder 35mm cameras that were copies of Contax designs. Therefore, those cameras used Contax mount lenses.

 The F Mount

 In 1957 Nikon decided to produce 35mm slr cameras in order to have a system which could easily support long telephoto lenses.
-They modified the Contax rangefinder design and came up with the Nikon F. The mount it used was called the Nikon F Mount.
+They modified the Contax rangefinder design and came up with the Nikon F. The mount was called the Nikon F Mount.
 That basic F Mount design is still being used today in Nikon's D-SLR's.
 Nikon F cameras, and Nikkormats as well, used meters that were linked to the aperture setting on the lens by a pin which connected to the lens by way of a little prong.
 In order for the meter to know which f stop was being used, the user needed to mount the lens at f5.6 then turn the aperture ring to its smallest setting, then back to its largest setting.
 This was called the Nikon swing.
 The meter knew the aperture setting by the position of the pin.
 These lenses are called Non-Ai.
 They will not mount on camera bodies made for Ai lenses or newer.

 Nikon F (Non Ai)

 In 1977 Nikon modified the F Mount.
 It was no longer necessary to do the 'Nikon Swing' in order for the camera's meter to know what the aperture setting was.
 There was now a notch cut into the base of the lens which would meet with a lever on the camera body that was connected to the meter.
 It was no longer necessary to catch a pin with the lens fork anymore.
-They called this advancement Aperture Indexing or Ai.
+They called this Aperture Indexing or Ai.
 Nikon left the fork on the lens in case users wanted to mount the new style Ai lenses on their Nikon F bodies.
 They modified the forks by cutting holes to allow light to hit the base of lens.
 This made viewing a second set of aperture numbers much easier.

 In 1981, Nikon modified the mount again.
 With an Ai-S lens atteched, the camera could control the aperture by itself.
 This made shutter priority and program exposure possible.
 Ai-S mounts have a thinner collar surounding the rear lens element.
 Ai-s lenses have their highest aperture number colored orange.
 There is also a notch cut into the mount which tells Ai-S capable cameras that it's an Ai-S lens.
 In 1983 Nikon made a modification which allowed camera and lens to communicate with a CPU.